harp-lab/harp-lab.github.io/index.md

 <p class="larger">Our research group is a joint collaboration between <span class="wsu">Washington State</span> (Thomas Gilray), <span class="uic">University of Illilnois at Chicago</span> (Sidharth Kumar), and <span class="syracuse">Syracuse</span> (Kristopher Micinski).
 Collectively, we and our students build the next-generation of analytic and semantic reasoning engines to tackle large-scale challenges in program analysis, security, formal methods, knowledge representation, and medical reasoning. </p>

-<p class="larger">We are generously support by grants from the US National Science Foundation, ARPA-H, and DARPA.
+<p class="larger">We are supported by grants from the US National Science Foundation, ARPA-H, DARPA, and our collaboration with Argonne Leadership Computing Facility (ALCF).
 We sincerely appreciate this crucial government support!</p>

 <h1 id="principal-investigators">Principal Investigators</h1>